dsoronda/playground-repository/README.md

 Playground
 ==========

-Playground repository for some ideas, *sharpening the saw* process and small prototypes.
+Playground repository for ideas, *sharpening the saw* process and small prototypes.

 For now strongly related with *node.js*, *HTML5* and SPOJ tasks and challenges.

+Also related with books which I actually read.